feelmode/movie-apis/README.md

 # Movies API

 This repository contains the REST APIs for `/movies` entity.
+The layout of this repository is based on [Standard Go Project Layout](https://github.com/golang-standards/project-layout).

 ## Requirements
-- Go (developed with Go v1.20)
+- Go (works well with Go v1.20)
-- PostgreSQL (developed with PostgreSQL v14)
+- PostgreSQL (works well with PostgreSQL v14)

 ## Deployment (Dev Mode)